Bloodlust (1992 film)

 Bloodlust is a 1992 Australian vampire film directed by Jon Hewitt and Richard Wolstencroft and starring Big Bad Ralph and Kelly Chapman.

-Premise

-In the streets of Melbourne, three vampires wander around killing, having sex and taking drugs.
-They carry out a heist, which involves stealing $3 million which attracts the attention of many psychotics, who chase them through a blood spattered odyssey into the Melbourne underground.

 Production

 Co-director Jon Hewitt described it as:

 A purpose-made, market-driven, crass, exploitation film.
 It isn't particularly good but, for me, it was really my film school.
 It's where I taught myself how to make a feature film and made a lot of mistakes on it - but I tried to learn from them.
 It was a film made in the context of not really being able to get any support for anything I was trying to do, then just going out and making something that I thought would have a back-end market, would be a safe bet, a sort of straight-to-video schlock film.

 Filming took six weeks and was very difficult, with one member of the cast being arrested on drug charges.
 However Hewitt says it proved profitable.